A COVID patient goes home after rare double-lung transplant

 “I thought I’d just be there for a couple of days, max, and get back to my normal life,” she said.

-But she spent six weeks on the ventilator and also needed a machine to provide oxygen directly into her bloodstream.“The entire time, I had nightmares,” she said.
+But she spent six weeks on the ventilator and also needed a machine to provide oxygen directly into her bloodstream.

 Many of the nightmares involved drowning, her family saying goodbye, and doctors telling her she was going to die.